 TEACHING YOGA ELEMENT #1: FIND AND LEARN FROM A TEACHER YOU RESONATE WITH

+Having a personal guide or mentor is an important part of being a yoga teacher.
 Perhaps you will have a deep inner knowing when you meet your teacher.
 Perhaps you will need to do more research.
 In either case, I suggest that you hold the possibility of dedicating yourself to all the teacher has to offer.

 Not all teachers have the same ability or give the same practices.
 Some will be more impactful than others.
 Students need to find a teacher that resonates with them.